AlexAltea/blog/posts/2016-10-12-xchg-rax-rax-solutions/_main.md

 Notice also that the loop exit condition takes advantage of the intermediate multiplication `x * z` to early out and also avoid having to maintain a separate loop counter.
-Also note that the loop condition is checked at the end - this trades off the cost of an extra couple of operations at the end of the algorithm against adding an extra branch which would be more expensive on modern architectures.
+Also note that the loop condition is checked at the end - this trades off the cost of an extra couple of operations at the end of the algorithm against adding an extra branch in the middle of the loop which would be more expensive on modern architectures.
 (thanks [@eleemosynator])

 ### Snippet 0x25